-FIDS is an inclusive approach to pupil voice based on children's 'right to thrive'.
-It works well at a whole-school level as well as within class or student/school council settings.
+These course offers represent an inclusive approach to pupil voice based on children's 'right to thrive'.
+These training sessions work well at a whole-school level as well as within class or student/school council settings.

 Explore techniques for developing engagement and agency in creating active global citizens with an emphasis on social justice.
 Through the stages of FIDS (feel, imagine, do and share), your pupils will develop their oracy and communication, leadership and teamwork skills, and will feel empowered to make a difference within their school community.